dougrosman/saic-webart-fa19/docs/assignments/p5-mini-challenges.md

 sketch 02 <br>

 ![p5-03](images/p5-03.gif)
-sketch 03
+sketch 03 <br>
-(the gif is slightly distorted, the circles should just be circles!) <br>
+(This gif is just an excerpt, the bubbles continue to fill up the canvas infinitely in the actual sketch) <br>

 We'll go over the code in class on Wednesday 10/30.
 Don't worry if you get stuck, just try your best! <br>